2006 NASCAR Busch Series: Meijer 300

 This race was held June 17 at Kentucky Speedway.
 Denny Hamlin won the pole.
 In a stunning upset, David Gilliland became the first winner in the 2006 season that was not on a team with a Nextel Cup driver.
 Jeff Fuller was involved in a severe crash where, trying to avoid the spinning car of Jason Leffler, Fuller hit the inside wall at full speed, and the car practically imploded on impact.
 Fuller suffered a broken wrist and thumb.
+Later in the race on lap 140, a fire alarm went off in the FX broadcasting booth, with lead broadcaster Phil Parsons jokingly stating there was "nothing to be alarmed about".